MWATelescope/manta-ray-client/README.md

 # Create a virtual environment (python 2.7 and 3.6 are supported)
 virtualenv env
+# to specify a particular python interpreter use this form:
+#   virtualenv -p /usr/bin/python3.6 env

+# Activate the virtual environment
 source env/bin/activate

 # Install mwa_client and all required packages